In this blog

 -

-Branded Post-Purchase Experience: White-labeled tracking reduces WISMO while reinforcing the brand.
+Branded Post-Purchase Experience: White-labeled tracking reduces WISMO while reinforcing the brand through an enhanced post-purchase experience.

 -